I've often wondered

 Why couldn't they act like everyone else?!

-course, you know I'm part of the rabbit species, and thus a part
+Of course, you know I'm part of the rabbit species, and thus a part

 of a superior evolutionary branch of animals.
 I am quick-witted,